huggingface/blog/controlnet.md

 pip install -q git+https://github.com/huggingface/accelerate
 ```

-We will also to install OpenCV and `controlnet-aux`
+We will also to install OpenCV and `controlnet-aux`:

 ```bash
 pip install opencv-contrib-python
 pip install controlnet_aux
 ```

 We will use the famous painting ["Girl With A Pearl"](https://en.wikipedia.org/wiki/Girl_with_a_Pearl_Earring) for this example.
-So, let's download the image and take a look
+So, let's download the image and take a look:

 ```python
 from diffusers import StableDiffusionControlNetPipeline